ag143/docker/README.md

 After a few seconds, open your web browser to http://localhost:3000.
 You should see our app

 # how to write dockerfile
+RUN --> to execute at the time of build image
+CMD --> to execute with in the container

 https://docs.docker.com/engine/reference/builder/#usage

 https://docs.docker.com/language/java/build-images/